 Energy plays a key role in the global economy.
 Crude oil and the fuels produced from it, such as heating oil and gasoline, are primarily responsible for keeping the economy running.
 Rising oil prices can choke the global economic engine.

 Industrialized countries were first confronted with this interdependence during the oil crises in the 1970s when the Organization of Petroleum Exporting Countries (OPEC) reduced production, causing the price of oil to soar.
 The governments of industrialized countries have since been making efforts to reduce their reliance on energy imports.
 Even forty years after the first oil crisis, however, fossil fuels continue to be a fundamental driver of the global economy.

 What is the UBS Bloomberg CMCI WTI Crude Oil TR Index?

 The UBS Bloomberg CMCI WTI Crude Oil TR Index not only invests in short-term futures contracts but also diversifies its investments across the entire maturity curve.
-By giving investors access to "constant maturities," it offers more constant exposure to the asset class while avoiding transactions that can accompany the monthly "rolling" of traditional indices; at the same time, it attempts to minimize the risk of negative roll returns.
+By giving investors access to constant maturity, we offer a more consistent exposure to the asset class whilst avoiding the performance drag that can accompany traditional front-monthly rolling of traditional indices; at the same time, it attempts to minimize the risk of negative roll returns.